WHERE IS THE OUTERNET?

 Whittaker says that the Outernet team always has its eye on new technologies, including holography.
 “It’s not just Outernet’s content but the brands that want to come in and use our screens,” he explains.
 “We’re about the platform and we want it to be enabling, not defining.”

-Spaces in-between Pixels-Image courtesy Outernet
+Spaces in-between Pixels.
+Image courtesy Outernet.

-As to content, Outernet head of creative Alexandra Payne reports that the company’s internal Creative Studio team – composed of creatives, designers, producers, editors, real-time artists and technologists -- creates immersive experiences, editorial content, and entertainment.
+As to content, Outernet head of creative Alexandra Payne reports that the company’s internal Creative Studio team – composed of creatives, designers, producers, editors, real-time artists and technologists – creates immersive experiences, editorial content and entertainment.
 The company also partners with outside providers including Pixel Artworks, The Mill, Territory Studios, RSA Group and Hello Charlie.
 “We work closely with commercial brands and partners to create bespoke content, event experiences, adapt their pre-existing campaigns, and bring it to life on our screens,” she says.
 “We’ve created content for some of the world’s leading brands including IWC, Dove, Paramount, UNICEF and the BBC.”

 Whittaker adds that, “what we set out to do – and have done fairly successfully – is create a technology-agnostics space.”
 Indeed, its many artistic, corporate and non-profit partners have already pushed Outernet’s technological and creative limits.
 “Our technology, our basic foundational level of capability, is a starting point for what the brand or artist builds on,” says Whittaker.

 An example of that is a collaboration with the Royal College of Art (RCA), where students had an opportunity to exhibit their digital work throughout the Now Building.
-The five-day festival, which ran in February this year, featured art and performances from RCA digital direction graduate students using virtual reality, augmented reality, 360 videogames and multi-screen installations.
+The five-day festival, which ran in February this year, featured art and performances from RCA digital direction graduate students using virtual reality, augmented reality, 360 video games and multi-screen installations.

 Other artist partnerships have included London-based artist Marco Brambilla who leveraged Outernet’s massive screens to debut “Heaven’s Gate,” a psychedelic panorama of historic moments in cinema; a multi-screen 360-degree music video “Sister” directed by illustrator/artist Alice Bloomfield, produced by Ridley Scott and Black Dog films for music group TSHA; The Summer Palace, a combination of Renaissance art, animation, particle simulation and 3D imagery by XR creative lead Agustin Vidal Saavedra of Glass Eye Productions; and, most recently, The Royally Big Portrait, a giant portrait of the new king created out of hundreds of thousands of individual images drawn by members of the public, by artist Sam Burnett and the BBC Children in Need organization.
 Visitors to this last event could find their own individual drawings on the portrait via iPads.
 Coronation was also streamed live in the Now Trending building.

 “Bringing in real-life guest experiences with the metaverse is one thing we can offer,” Whittaker concludes.
 “I’m keen to explore Outernet as a device.
 I spent an hour with an Oculus and it wasn’t an experience I could share with the other person in the room with me.
 If I take the device off, I can have a shared metaverse experience.
-We’re looking at a different hybrid views.
+We’re looking at different hybrid views.
 We’re looking at how to create the shared experience of a concert or sporting event without isolating ourselves.
 We want Outernet to be a place where we can experiment and find what works and what doesn’t.”